This post may contain affiliate links. Read my full disclosure policy.

 Notes

-White vinegar is more concentrated than other vinegars.
-If subbing AC vinegar or red wine vinegar, and you plan on keeping this for 3 weeks in the fridge, I would lower the water by 2 tablespoons.
-White vinegar will also ensure the clearest-looking pickling liquid ( along with white sugar).
+Vinegar: White vinegar is more concentrated than other kinds of vinegar.
+If subbing other vinegar like rice wine viniegar, apple cider vinegar or red wine vinegar, and you plan on keeping this for 3 weeks in the fridge, I would lower the water by 2 tablespoons.
+White vinegar will also ensure the clearest-looking pickling liquid and amplify the red onion’s color.

-1. Mexican pickled red onions: add sliced jalapeno and whole cumin and coriander seeds plus Mexican oregano to the pickling liquid.
+1. Mexican pickled red onions: add sliced jalapeno and whole cumin seeds and coriander seeds, 1-2 whole clove seeds, garlic, plus Mexican oregano to the pickling liquid.

 2. Scandinavian pickled red onions: add fresh dill, caraway and peppercorns.

-3. Indian pickled red onions: add fennel seeds, coriander and either fenugreek or cilantro!
+3. Indian pickled red onions: add fennel seeds, coriander seeds and either fenugreek, cilantro or curry leaves.

 Nutrition